 Volume is the amount of three-dimensional space that a substance or object occupies.
 It is often quantified numerically using the SI derived unit, the cubic meter (m³).
 Volume can also be expressed in other units such as liters (L), milliliters (mL), cubic centimeters (cm³), and gallons (gal).

 The volume of regular-shaped objects, such as cubes, spheres, and cylinders, can be easily calculated using geometric formulas.
-For example, the volume of a cube is calculated by cubing the length of one of its sides (V = s³), while the volume of a sphere is calculated using the formula V = (4/3)πr³, where r is the radius of the sphere.
+Also, for example, the volume of a cube is calculated by cubing the length of one of its sides (V = s³), while the volume of a sphere is calculated using the formula V = (4/3)πr³, where r is the radius of the sphere.
 Irregularly shaped objects, however, require more sophisticated methods to determine their volume.
 One common method is displacement, where the object is submerged in a liquid, and the volume of the liquid displaced is equal to the volume of the object.

 The Interplay of Density